 - Be gentle!
 Whatever muscle you are concerned about needs to be taken to a position where you feel a gentle pull and definitely no pain!
 These positions are usually the same as the ones you are familiar with, just a lot more gentle.

 - Here is the really important bit…..hold your stretch position until the feeling of stretch gets less!!!

 - The longer you hold a stretch the more comfortable you should get.
 This is the feeling of muscles elongating and the critical part of effective stretching.
 If the stretch doesn’t ease you need to modify your position and do it more gently- If it doesn’t ease you haven’t done a stretch.
 It can seem strange, but you will get further by making a lot less effort!
 That is the way muscles work.

-If you would like some assistance with your problems or want to discuss any aspects of your muscle or joint health or any aspect of stretching, come and see us at Back To Health Physiotherapy and we will be very happy to help you achieve your goals and help solve your musculoskeletal issues.
+If you would like some assistance with your problems or want to discuss any aspects of your muscle or joint health or any aspect of stretching, come and see us at Back To Health Physiotherapy in Newport and we will be very happy to help you achieve your goals and help solve your musculoskeletal issues.